thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-A `FormControl` takes a value has first, a synchronous validator as second and an asynchronous validator as third parameter.
+A `FormControl` takes a value as first, a synchronous validator as second and an asynchronous validator as third parameter.
 We can also pass a collection of validators which causes Angular to compose them for us.
 And all we do here is applying a synchronous validator (`Validators.required`) to our form controls.

 We can access the validity state of a form control like this: